 Most airport capital projects are financed through tax-exempt revenue bonds issued under Section 103 of the Internal Revenue Code.
 Airport bonds may qualify as exempt facility bonds under IRC § 142(a)(6), which allows airports to issue private activity bonds.

-Bond issuers must comply with SEC Rule 15c2-12, which requires continuing disclosure: annual financial information and operating data posted to the MSRB's EMMA portal, plus timely notice (within 10 business days) of material events including payment defaults, ratings changes, and debt service reserve fund changes.
+Bond issuers may comply with SEC Rule 15c2-12, which requires continuing disclosure: annual financial information and operating data posted to the MSRB's EMMA portal, plus timely notice (within 10 business days) of material events including payment defaults, ratings changes, and debt service reserve fund changes.

 5.5 Airline Use Agreements